SierraRhodes/SillyStringzFactory.Solution/README.md

 * _clone the repository_
 * _Navigate to 'Factory.Solution' directory in your terminal_
 * _Open the project in any text editor/ VSCode preferably_
-* _if you have not done so already create a .gitignore file_
-* _Add bin, obj, and appsettings.json to the file_
 * _Commit changes to your respository_
 * _Create a new file called appsettings.json_
 * _Add the following code to the appsettings.json file you created: